Generation-Skipping Transfer Taxes

 - Case 1: The donor gives the grandchild the gift directly.
 The grandchild receives $1 million and the donor pays $350,000 for the gift tax and $350,000 for the GST tax.

 - Case 2: The donor, through his will, gives his daughter a life estate in property worth $1 million with the property going to his grandchild when she dies.
 The executor of the donor's estate must pay $350,000 for the estate tax on the value of the property.
 The grandchild receives the property after his mother's death in 2015, so he must pay $400,000 for the GST tax.
 However, there is no estate tax for the property when the mother dies, because she never actually owned it, since her interest in the property terminated with her death.

-Note that in Case 1, the grandchild receives the entire $1 million because the donor pays the taxes (tax-exclusive), but in Case 2, the grandchild receives only $600,000, since he has to pay the GST tax out of what he received (tax-inclusive).
+Note that in Case 1, the grandchild receives the entire $1 million because the donor pays the taxes (tax-exclusive), but in Case 2, the grandchild receives only $600,000, since he must pay the GST tax out of what he received (tax-inclusive).

 Example of Applicable GST Tax Rate and Exemption Amount